Stewie

 The petition argued that the Act stops lawsuits aimed at reclaiming places of worship or changing their status from what it was on August 15, 1947.
 Petitioners, including religious leaders, politicians, and advocates, claim the Act violates the rights of Hindus, Jains, Buddhists, and Sikhs to restore and manage their places of worship, breaching their constitutional rights under Articles 25, 26, and 29.

-No fresh suits until Places of Worship Act hearing ends: Supreme Court
+No surveys of places of worship, fresh suits till hearing ends: Supreme Court